Making Mathematics Count

 Making Mathematics Count is the title of a report on mathematics education in the United Kingdom (U.K.).

 The report was written by Adrian Smith as leader of an "Inquiry into Post–14 Mathematics Education", which was commissioned by the UK Government in 2002.
-The report recommended an increase in mathematics schooling; the report recommended that statistics be taught as part of the natural sciences rather than as part of the mathematics curriculum.
+The report recommended an increase in mathematics schooling and for statistics to be taught as part of the natural sciences rather than as a part of the mathematics curriculum.

 Inquiry and report

 Making Mathematics Count is the title of a report on mathematics education in the United Kingdom (U.K.).
 The report was written by Adrian Smith as leader of an "Inquiry into Post–14 Mathematics Education", which was commissioned by the UK Government in 2002.
 The purpose of the Inquiry was: